aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

             elif isinstance(t.ctx, ast.Store): self.defs.add(t.id)
             else: assert False

-The `analyze` subpass then deduces the *nonlocal* uses of variables:
+The `analyze` pass can then deduce the *non*local uses of variables.
+It walks down accumulating the definitions from enclosing scopes, then back up accumulating the references from enclosed ones:

         def analyze(self, parent_defs):
-            self.fastvars = self.defs if isinstance(self.t, Function) else set()
+            self.local_defs = self.defs if isinstance(self.t, Function) else set()
             for child in self.children:
-                child.analyze(parent_defs | self.fastvars)
+                child.analyze(parent_defs | self.local_defs)
             child_uses = set([var for child in self.children for var in child.freevars])
             uses = self.uses | child_uses
-            self.cellvars = tuple(child_uses & self.fastvars)
+            self.cellvars = tuple(child_uses & self.local_defs)
-            self.freevars = tuple(parent_defs & (uses - self.fastvars))
+            self.freevars = tuple(parent_defs & (uses - self.local_defs))
             self.derefvars = self.cellvars + self.freevars

-[XXX some further explaining is needed, but the above intro gets us close, right? ...]
+A 'cell variable' is a deref defined in the current scope; a 'free variable' must be taken from the enclosing scope instead.
+(In our example, `d` is a free variable in the lambda expression but a cell variable in the rest of `fn`.)

-A scope object also provides the above info to the code generator:
+The code generator uses `cellvars` and `freevars`, plus these methods:

         def access(self, name):
-            return ('deref' if name in self.derefvars else 'fast'  if name in self.fastvars  else
+            return ('deref' if name in self.derefvars else 'fast'  if name in self.local_defs else
                     'name')

         def get_child(self, t):